bhk/scam/reference.md

 programs or libraries can result in errors when they contain variable names that conflict.
-In order to avoid naming conflicts between SCAM itself and the code it is compiling, the SCAM compiler is built with a different
+In order to avoid naming conflicts between SCAM itself and the code it is compiling, the SCAM compiler is built with a different namespace.
+A namespace is a prefix that is applied to a SCAM global variable name in order to obtain the Make variable that will be used to hold its value.
+The namespace-prefixed name is called the "global" name.

-namespace: a prefix is added to each global variable and function.
-A namespace-prefixed name is called a "global" name.
-The global names for functions obtained from a bundled library may differ from the name seen in SCAM source.
-The following language features expose namespace
+User code is not run in a namespace, but be aware that compiler-provided functions -- for example, functions exported by the `core` module -- may have global names that differ from the names that appear in your source files.

-functionality:
+The following language features expose namespace functionality:

  - `(global-name SYMBOL)` evaluates to the global name for SYMBOL.
-You can use this to obtain the string value of a name, suitable for passing to (call NAME,...), (origin NAME,...), etc.
+You can use this to obtain the string value of a name, suitable for passing to functions that accept a name expression rather than a name symbol, such as (set-global NAME-EXPR ...), (call NAME-EXPR,...), (origin NAME-EXPR,...), etc.

  - The `&global` flag can be used with a `declare` or `define` expression to avoid namespace prefixing.
 In this case, the global name of the symbol